Macquarie-University-DSC/devops_primer_workshop/README.md

 Navigate to your website e.g. http://www.somedomain.me in your browser and see if the installation worked correctly.

+### Setting up remote deployment

+When we remote deploy something, that refers to deploying
+1. Create a new ansible user with `sudo useradd ansible` and `sudo gpasswd -a ansible wheel`

+2. Create a ssh key directory with `sudo mkdir /home/ansible/.ssh`

+4. Open a new terminal and create a directory called `priv_keys` here you will store ssh keys temporarily

+5. Run `ssh-keygen -t rsa -f ./priv_keys/id_rsa`.
+Just like a normal ssh keygen.

+6. Run the command `cat ./priv_keys/id_rsa.pub` and copy the output.

+7. Back in the server type the command `sudo vim home/ansible/.ssh/authorized_keys` and copy and paste the key using insert mode.

+8. Also copy `cat ~/.ssh/id_rsa.pub` to this file.

+9. Now we have to set the correct permissions, with `sudo chown -R ansible:ansible /home/ansible/.ssh` which sets the owner of the .ssh folder in ansibles home directory to be ansible.
+Run the command `sudo chmod -R 600 /home/ansible/.ssh` to set the folder to only have read write permissions by the ansible user.

 Congratulations we have finished our initial server setup.

 ## Building and Testing our ansible configuration and final server setup